-We are already a step further in Vietnam - there's a new benchmark for fair wages this year.
-This was increased by the Global Living Wage Coaliton (GLWC) using the anchor method.
+We are already a step ahead in Vietnam where there has been a new benchmark for fair wages since 2017.
+This was increased by the Global Living Wage Coalition (GLWC) using the anchor method.
 Where the Anker Benchmark is available VAUDE commits to the Anker Benchmark.
 Read more here.
 This benchmark applies to Region 1 and Region 4.
 For regions 2 and 3, we have extrapolated the benchmark in proportion to the minimum wages.
-You can find wages of production sites that were audited in 2018, in relation to minimum wage and the new benchmark for fair wages.
+You can find wages of production sites that were audited in 2018, in relation to minimum wage and the new benchmark for fair wages here.

 Wages in different countries of production can’t be compared if they're listed in the local currency because it is never clear how much things cost there.
 For this reason, we have converted wages and minimum wages into their purchasing power.
 We have used the World Bank's conversion factor.

 Because each producer is generally audited every 3 years, we also only have updated data on wages every 3 years.
 From 2019 onward, we will collect data on wages on an annual basis.
 The graph depicts wages collected during the FWF audits in 2017.

 »Fair wages continue to be a challenge.
 VAUDE is working intensively on the issue and is committed to the new Living Wage Incubator Project of the FWF.«